Helping Your Teens Talk to You

 -Don't interrupt, just listen

-When you speak, keep it short (i.e., sentences not paragraphs).
+When you speak, keep it short (i.e., a sentence).
 Avoid lecturing.
 Your message will be diluted as it becomes longer and harder to attend to.
-One clear short message is always best.
+One clear short message is best.

-No one is a perfect listener (or speaker).
-We usually only hear part of what someone says so repeat what you heard to check.
-Allow for clarification.
+We usually only hear part of what someone says so repeat what you heard to allow for clarification.